Larry Mendte: Guilty plea

 On August 22, 2008, Mendte pleaded guilty to the charge of intentionally accessing his co-anchor Alycia Lane's email account without authorization.
 Mendte read a statement and acknowledged having had an "improper relationship" with Lane.
 He said that he ended the relationship and it "quickly turned into a personal feud" and that a vengeful Lane was attempting to get him fired.
 On November 24, 2008, Mendte received a sentence of 3 years probation (later reduced), including 6 months home confinement and 150 hours of community service.
 Federal Judge Mary A. McLaughlin ended Mendte's probation and all other sentencing requirements.

-Mendte has continued to fight the felony conviction on several grounds.
-In a court filing, Mendte claims that the U.S. Attorney promised a misdemeanor charge in return for his cooperation.
+Mendte continued to fight the felony conviction on several grounds.
+In a court filing, Mendte claimed that the U.S. Attorney promised a misdemeanor charge in return for his cooperation.
 Mendte and his attorney agreed to a proffer wherein Mendte told investigators the entire story.
-However, they claim that the US Attorney informed them weeks later that they were going back on the deal and charging Mendte with a felony.
+However, they claimed that the US Attorney informed them weeks later that they were going back on the deal and charging Mendte with a felony.
 In his post-sentence motion, Mendte's lawyer claimed his client's civil rights had been violated.
 The filing accuses then-U.S. Attorney Pat Meehan of changing the deal so he could hold a news conference to launch his political career.
 The filing details a purported early morning phone call wherein Meehan "beg[ged]" Mendte's attorney for a guilty plea before Meehan left office so that Meehan could make a "policy statement".
 The appeal was turned down by the United States Court of Appeals for the Third Circuit citing that Mendte pleaded guilty and gave up his rights to appeal.

 Family

-Mendte is married to Dawn Stensland, the former 10 pm news co-anchor at Fox's WTXF (Channel 29), since 2000.
+Mendte has been married to Dawn Stensland, the former 10 pm news co-anchor at Fox's WTXF (Channel 29), since 2000.
 She came to Philadelphia in 1997 as an anchor for KYW, then anchored CBS News Saturday Morning for a year and a half.
 In the 1990s, she was an anchor and reporter at WBBM in Chicago, Illinois, and WKYC in Cleveland, Ohio.
 Together, they have two sons: Michael was born in 2004, and David was born in 2006.
 In addition, Mendte has two adult children, Stacia and Jonathan, from a previous marriage.

 Filmography

-Mendte appeared in three movies in cameo roles: Primary Colors, Shadow of Doubt, and "Snipes", a film starring Zoe Saldana.
+Mendte appeared in three movies in cameo roles: Primary Colors, Shadow of Doubt, and Snipes, the latter of which starred Zoe Saldana.
 He wrote and directed four short documentaries.
 Ben Franklin: Stealing Lightning from the Sky aired across the country on Benjamin Franklin's birthday in 2006.
 The documentary questioned whether Franklin really did conduct his famous kite experiment.
 Later that year Mendte wrote and directed Alex Scott: A Stand for Hope, a short documentary about Alex Scott, founder of Alex's Lemonade Stand.
 Alex Scott: A Stand for Hope won the award for Best Documentary at the Reno, Oxford, Danville, West Chester, Lake Arrowhead and Reel Award film Festivals.
 Mendte was named best Pennsylvania Filmmaker for 2006 at the West Chester Film Festival.